Kamijo (musician): 1994–2007: LAREINE

-In February 2007, Lareine finally came to its end, having played their last live on October 31, 2006.
+Lareine finally came to its end, after having played their last live on October 31, 2006.
 The last recording of Lareine consists of 10 piano versions of their most popular songs.

 2007–2012: Versailles

-In March 2007, Kamijo and Hizaki (ex-Sulfuric Acid), and Jasmine You (ex-Jakura), formed the band Versailles.
+In March 2007, Kamijo and Hizaki (ex-Sulfuric Acid), and Jasmine You (ex-Jakura), formed the power metal band Versailles.
 Later, Teru (ex-Aikaryu) and Yuki (ex-Sugar Trip), who were recommended by the Rock May Kan venue in Tokyo, joined the band.
 Hizaki, Jasmine You and Teru previously played together as part of Hizaki Grace Project.

 Kamijo and Hizaki created the concept of Versailles in the autumn of 2006 and spent six months gathering members to express it.
 Their band concept is "the absolute youshikibi (beauty of form) sound and extremes of aestheticism".
 On March 30, 2007 the details of the band were announced.
 They released promotional material through the internet, set up an English language page on MySpace, and had several interviews with foreign press.
 Versailles made their first appearance with a showcase on June 23, followed by their first performance on June 24.
 On these dates they also distributed their first single and DVD single, "The Revenant Choir".

 The band signed with the German CLJ Records label and released the EP Lyrical Sympathy on October 31, both in Japan and Europe.
 Their song "The Love From A Dead Orchestra" also appeared on a compilation album released by Sony BMG in Germany on November 9, called Tokyo Rock City.
 On September 23, 2008, Kamijo modeled clothing for the brand Alice and the Pirates on the runway at Individual Fashion Expo IV.

 In January 2011, he and the rest of Versailles started starring in their own TV mini drama called Onegai Kanaete Versailles (おねがいかなえてヴェルサイユ).
 The show also starred Rina Koike and aired on Mainichi Broadcasting System and TV Kanagawa until March.
 On December 20, 2012, Versailles gave their last concert and ceased all activities.
 The band released four albums, one EP, eight singles, two live albums, ten music videos, one compilation albums and several DVDs.